perebaj/jjhandbook/podcast-&-videos/a-philosophy-of-software-design-john-ousterhout.md

 off_t lseek(int fd, off_t offset, int whence);
 ```

-In this case you a a complex process, but it's simple to use, the methods are well-defined!
+In this case, you have a complex operation, but it's simple to use, just **five** well-defined methods!

 Hidden below this simple interface:
 - disk allocation
 - directory management
 - permission management

+But for the end user, this doesn't matter, I just want to, open, read, write or close my file!

 ## Working code isn't enough

 Tactical x Strategic design

-Tactical is when your manager says to deliver a feature for tomorrow, and maybe everyone already has this type of guy in your team/company.
-And for me it's ok, but it's easy to notice that in the long term
+Tactical is when your manager says to deliver a feature for yesterday, and maybe everyone already has this type of guy in your team/company, For me it's ok, but it's easy to notice that in the long term just can cause a mess on the code base and the product.

 - Invest in good design today